 I have tried a lot of different hosting companies over the years.
 Everyone always has their own opinion on each hosting company.
 Some may have had problems with ones that others love.
-For someone starting out, I recommend using Hostgator, SiteGround, Liquid Web, and A2 Hosting (this is who I currently use).
+For someone starting out, I recommend using Hostgator, DreamHost, Liquid Web, and A2 Hosting.
 You could go with a more advanced and expensive hosting company like WP Engine if you’d like to go with a company that specializes in WordPress hosting.

 Your next step is to get the core of your blog set up.
 For this, you will want to use WordPress.
 WordPress is your entire system, this will help you from needing to worry about most coding, and it is the easiest platform for blogging.
 You will need to download and install this.
 One of the great things about the hosting companies I suggested is that there are options within your CPANEL that will install WordPress for you and get it all set up to the basic settings.

-I know, this all sees like a lot of work.
+I know, this all seems like a lot of work.
 Trust me; it is all worth it and not all that work.
 Now you can start blogging and even make money blogging!

 If you don’t want to mess with the setup of your blog yourself, you can always hire me to do the job for you.
 I would require you to have already settled on your blog name ready as well as know what you want your domain to be (and it needs to be available).
 I can then work with you to purchase the domain, set up hosting, install WordPress, purchase, and install the theme of your choice, and get you ready to start blogging.
 Just email me at email@example.com, and we can work out all the details.